Find Trade Colleges

 • Observe and interpret readings on gauges, meters, and charts registering various aspects of boiler operation to ensure that boilers are operating properly.

-Stationary Engineers and Boiler Operators state the following job skills are important in their day-to-day work.
+When polled, Stationary Engineers and Boiler Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.